To the Nation from the Tribal Chairman, Joseph “Zeke” Rupnick:

 Dear Tribal Members,

 As many are aware, the recent outbreak of COVID-19 is sweeping across the United States.
-While there have been no reported cases of the virus on the reservation, I truly believe that it is not a matter of if but when.
+While there have been no reported cases of the virus on the common land, I truly believe that it is not a matter of if but when.
 At the recommendation of Tribal Council, we are canceling the Enrollment Amendment Meeting scheduled March 21, 2020 at 8:00 a.m.

 This was a difficult decision to make as this issue has been lingering for a long time and many have expressed a desire to discuss the issue and propose changes for a referendum vote.
 We feel that for the safety and protection of all, we needed to act.
 Under our Constitution, Article V – Enumerated Powers of the Tribal Council Section 1.
 Tribal Council Powers.
 Subsection (t). to promote and protect the peace, health, education, morals, and welfare of the Nation and its members, we are dedicated to protecting the health of our community, therefore canceling this meeting was in everyone’s best interest.
 While we understand that we should mail a notification to ensure all have received it, in this emergency situation, we will post on the website and provide handouts at multiple locations.